-Endometriosis can cause severe exhaustion and tiredness and this issue is very common for most sufferers at some time.
-It is one of the symptoms of the disease that is so often over-looked by doctors.
+Endometriosis can cause severe fatigue and tiredness and this issue is very common for most sufferers.
+It is one of the symptoms of the disease that is often over-looked by doctors.

-For most women the only way to escape or cope with the tiredness and exhaustion is to sleep.
+For many the only way to escape or cope with the tiredness and exhaustion is to sleep.
 But even getting sufficient sleep does not seem to help with the fatigue and many wake up feeling just as tired.

-Here are a few simple coping strategies to help you overcome the symptom of constant fatigue
+Here are a few suggestions that may help you overcome the feeling of constant fatigue